Skip to main content

 • International Standards on Auditing

-In accordance with the Law 2495 of 2003, the Authority for Fiscal and Social Control of Businesses (AEMP), an entity within the Ministry of Finance, is responsible for setting auditing standards for all companies.
+In accordance with Law No. 2495 of 2003, the Authority for Fiscal and Social Control of Businesses (AEMP), an entity under the Ministry of Economy and Public Finance, is responsible for establishing auditing standards applicable to companies in Bolivia.

 Current Status: Adopted